 “My husband of 3 years has left me with no explanation,” says Sarah on What is Closure in a Relationship?
 “He is from America and I am from England.
 We were planning on me moving to America really soon.
 We saw each other every month.
 He is in a band and tours every now and then, but that has never been a problem till this tour… within a week of being on this tour he started distancing himself.
 No calls, hardly any replys to my messages on Facebook.
 I have a strong feeling he has met someone else.
 He won’t talk to me about anything.
 My whole life is my marriage and my child (who my husband is stepdad to).
 I just don’t know what to do.”

 It’s shocking, confusing, and heart-wrenching when your spouse ends your relationship and you have to start over.
 If you have children, it’s even worse.
-These tips for new beginnings aren’t about divorce or separation, and they won’t directly help you help your children cope with the relationship ending.
+These tips for starting over after a relationship ends aren’t about divorce or separation, and they won’t directly help you help your children cope with the relationship ending.

 I love this book because it’s a collection of stories, wisdom, and practical advice from four ordinary women who have faced extraordinary life challenges.
 Together, they have a history of six marriages, ten children, four stepchildren, six dogs, two miscarriages, two cats, a failed adoption, widowhood, and foster parenthood.
 They have built companies, lost companies, and sold companies.
 They’ve experienced celebrity and success along with loneliness and self-doubt.
 This Is Not the Life I Ordered will help you start over when your relationship ends because it’s all about new beginnings and fresh starts.

-And, here are my tips for rebuilding your life when your heart is broken…
+And, here are my tips for rebuilding your life and starting over when your heart is broken…

 “It’s never too late to be what you might have been,” said George Eliot.

 Accept that you did the best you could in your relationship